sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 - Create a HockeyApp account
 - Create a VSTS Release Definition with a HockeyApp task
-- Queue the Release manually and installed the app via HockeyApp in the emulator
+- Queue the Release manually and install the app via HockeyApp in the emulator
 - Track feedback from within the app
 - Track app crashes from HockeyApp